-The Hong Kong Court will readily order sales of vessels Pendente Lite, especially in Crew and / or Mortgagee actions for which Hong Kong is a recognized centre in Asia.
+The Hong Kong Court will more readily order sales of vessels pendente lite, especially in Crew and/or Mortgagee actions for which Hong Kong is a recognized centre in Asia.

-Christopher Andrew Potts is a partner at Crump & Co since 1981, having worked formerly at Norton Rose Botterell & Roche andCrossman Block & Keith.
+Christopher Andrew Potts is a partner at Crump & Co since 1981, having worked formerly at Norton Rose Botterell & Roche and Crossman Block & Keith.
 He acts before the jurisdictions of Hong Kong and England & Wales.

-His practice focuses on Aviation; Shipping; Transport, Insurance; Claims and Recoveries; Carriage of Passengers and Goods; CasualtyInvestigation; Personal Injury; Pleasure Craft, Risk Management; Litigation; Dispute Resolution.
+His practice focuses on Aviation; Shipping; Transport; Insurance; Claims and Recoveries; Carriage of Passengers and Goods; Casualty Investigation; Personal Injury; Pleasure Craft; Risk Management; Litigation; Dispute Resolution.
 Chris has been devising strategies to resolve complex, often high profile cases on behalf of clients and has special interests in hands-on involvement in case handling and practice management.

-He has published numerous works or articles in the Hong Kong Correspondent, Lloyd's Maritime & Commercial Law Quarterly, DMC's Shipping and Insurance Law Case Notes.
+He has published numerous works and articles in the Hong Kong Correspondent, Lloyd's Maritime & Commercial Law Quarterly, DMC's Shipping and Insurance Law Case Notes.
 Chris is a Member of the Hong Kong Law Society Insurance Law Committee.